Student Residences Policies

 If you have any questions about room changes, you should contact Residence Life or Housing staff.

 The Assignments Area of Housing offers three general room-change periods during the year.
 Changes are processed during the summer, fall, and spring.
-Room-change request forms are made available at the Housing Office’s Assignments Area, 25 Buick Street, first floor, for the fall room-change period with the opening of on-campus residences in September; for a limited time before and during the spring room-change period; and following the spring room selection process until the end of the spring semester.
+Room-change request forms are made available through the Housing portal, for the fall room-change period with the opening of on-campus residences in September; for a limited time before and during the spring room-change period; and following the spring room selection process until the end of the spring semester.
 Priority for room changes offered during the fall and spring semesters is determined by date of receipt of the room-change request, class year, and documented medical needs.

 It is important to note that changes between dormitory-style and apartment-style residences will result in a change in dining plan status.
 All students assigned to dormitory-style residences must choose one of the five dining plans available.
 When a student moves from an apartment-style residence to a dormitory-style residence, the dining program becomes mandatory, effective the date of the room change.
-The student should indicate on his/her room-change request acceptance form or direct swap student form his/her mandatory dining plan choice.
-Students who had contracted for a dining plan as apartment residents will also be required to select a dining plan.
+The student should indicate on their room-change request acceptance form or direct swap student form their mandatory dining plan choice.
+Students changing from apartment-style residences to dormitory-style residences will also be required to select a dining plan.
 If the student chooses not to select a dining plan, those who were Convenience Points Plan participants and those who were not dining plan participants will be assigned the 14-Plus Plan.
-Those who were participants in the Unlimited, 14-Plus Plan, 9-Plus Plan, 316 Plan, or 242 Plan will remain on the same plan.
+Those who were participants in the Unlimited, 14-Plus Plan, 330 Plan, Kosher or 250 Plan will remain on the same plan.

 Participation in the dining program is optional for students assigned to a University-owned apartment-style residence.
 When a student moves from a dormitory-style residence to an apartment-style residence, participation in the dining program becomes optional beginning with breakfast on the Friday following the effective date of the room change (the dining week begins with Friday breakfast).
-If the student is interested in continuing his or her participation in the dining program, he or she must sign an Optional Dining Plan Agreement at the Terrier Card Office, 775 Commonwealth Avenue.
+If the student is interested in continuing their participation in the dining program, they must sign an Optional Dining Plan Agreement at the Terrier Card Office, 775 Commonwealth Avenue.
 The student should bring a copy of his or her room status report to the Terrier Card Office.
 If this agreement is not executed, the student’s dining entitlement will be terminated.

 Room Condition Reports